Icon

 The ultimate goal of the fellowship is to offer young surgeons an inspirational tour of state-of-the-art centres providing exemplary surgical care of the hip joint throughout North America.

-Travel will take place in November-December of 2026, will continue for 4-5 weeks throughout the United States and Canada, and will culminate at CCJR® 2026 in Orlando, Florida.
+Travel will take place in November-December of 2027, will continue for 4-5 weeks throughout the United States and Canada, and will culminate at CCJR® 2027.

 Eligibility Criteria